vtsiatouras/my-kv-store/README.md

 - `-k`: Replication factor, how many different servers will have the same replicated data
 - `-i`: File that contains data to store [Optional]

-The `servers.txt` is a file that contains IP, port pairs, it is validated that the IP/ports are correct and the the broker will not start if any of the servers defined is not reachable (I decided to make it a bit strict).
-Also the broker after the initialization procedure will provide to the user a command prompt which can be used to execute various operations.
+The `servers.txt` is a file that contains IP, port pairs, it is validated that the IP/ports are correct, and the broker will not start if any of the servers defined is not reachable (I decided to make it a bit strict).
+Also, the broker after the initialization procedure will provide to the user a command prompt which can be used to execute various operations.
 These operations are:

 ```